jdel12/eck-kittyhawk/README.md

 kubectl apply -f https://download.elastic.co/downloads/eck/2.5.0/operator.yaml
 ```

 The operator should be installed and running at this point in the `elastic-system` namespace.
-Check the logs iwth this command if you would like.
+Check the logs with this command if you would like.

 `kubectl -n elastic-system logs -f statefulset.apps/elastic-operator`